DeTix-xyz/solago/README.md

 # solago
-Solano sdk and rpc library
+Solana sdk and rpc library written in Go